samuelbohl/Blockchain/README.md

 * view the status of the blockchain
 * "mine"

-### How to use
+## How to use

 You need to have installed Flask to use the script.
-And you need somethin like Postman to make the requests.
+And you will need a software to make the HTTP requests.(e.g. Postman)

-### View the chain
+#### View the chain

 make a GET request to: